 During 2020 as part of our long-term growth strategy to refine our brand and marketing approach, we launched our new branding campaign: Sprouts, Where Goodness Grows.
 This campaign, which launched on television, social, digital and radio media, is meant to drive home our farmers market experience by highlighting produce, the heart of our stores, and inspire our target customers to engage with our brand by focusing on our differentiation and innovation.
+In 2021, we executed on this strategy and expanded Sprouts' marketing reach through digital channels and new partnerships sharing our brand and differentiated selection of innovative products and fresh produce to a growing audience.

 We believe the launch of our new brand will reach more customers through our story telling on television and digital media than our prior approach of reaching customers by paper flyers, which we largely discontinued in 2020.
-During 2020, we averaged more than 45 million confirmed views of our weekly digital flyer as compared to our average distribution of the 21 million weekly print flyers in the past.
+During 2021, we garnered more than 215 million weekly digital flyer impressions, demonstrating that our leverage of digital media to reach customers and share what is new and unique at Sprouts resonates with the habits of today's shoppers.
+We experienced a 76% increase in SMS subscribers and a 26% increase in email subscribers in 2021.
+Additionally, digital, TV and radio ads reached shoppers with 5.7 billion impressions, and we ended the year with 2.1 million followers across all social platforms.
 Leveraging digital communications targeted to specific geographic areas also provides us with greater flexibility to offer different promotions and respond to local competitive activity and allows us to make our customers aware of what is new and different in our stores in real time.